ahnafnafee/PostScript-Preview/README.md

 ## Known Issues

 None yet.
-If you run into issues, please report the issues.
+If you run into issues, please report them here: https://github.com/ahnafnafee/PostScript-Preview/issues

 You are also encouraged to open pull requests for additional features and fixes you want to add to this extension.